nickzoic/nick.zoic.org/art/smooth-move-taming-trajectories-with-smoothstep/index.md

 ### Scaling

-For now at least, the plan is to check for 'excursions' and increase or decrease `$ t $` as necessaryo
+For now at least, the plan is to check for 'excursions' and increase or decrease `$ t $` as necessary.

-We can find maxima by finding the roots of the derivative.
+We can find maxima of each derivative numerically, or by finding the roots of the next derivative.

 **XXX check the math here**